 Emphasizes written and aural comprehension of Arabic media (newspapers, journals, radio and television, news broadcasts, and documentaries).
 The goal is to introduce and consolidate lexical items which commonly occur in the media and in economic and scientific texts.
 The principal language of instruction is Arabic.
-Prerequisite: AR 202.
-Recommended for cadets who have successfully completed one semester of AR 300.
+Prerequisite: AR 301 and AR 302.